miladsade96/feip/JavaScript/03-strings.md

 ---

 **What are the advantages of using template string?**
-Fist, you can display a value or an expression without ending the backticks:
+First, you can display a value or an expression without ending the backticks:
 ```javascript
 const val = 10;
 const score = `${val} out of 10`;